ADVANTICS/documentation/products/adb-pc-dc01/docs/overview.md

 | **Protection** | IP67 | Dust and water resistant |
 | **Control** | CAN 2.0B | Industry-standard communication |

-## System Architecture

-The ADB-PC-DC01 module allows flexible configuration and scaling to MW-level power systems.

 ### Key Architectural Features:

 - **Stackable Design**: Modules can be combined for higher power applications